Semi-compactness and multiple oscillating pulses in kink scattering: Introduction

 \section{Introduction}

-Solitons as solutions of nonlinear theories have special properties, such as topological profile, concentrated energy density, finite energy and propagation without loosing form.
-More generally, solitary waves also have concentrated energy density and finite energy, but they may not have topological profile and may interact changing form.
+Solitons are solutions of nonlinear theories with special properties, such as topological profile, concentrated energy density, and finite energy; also, they maintain their form even after scattering with another soliton solution.
+More generally, solitary waves have concentrated energy density and finite energy, but they may not have topological profile and may interact changing form.
 They appear in several contexts in nonlinear physics, including optics \cite{abdu}, condensed matter \cite{dau, bisho} and high energy physics \cite{manton, vascha}.
 As examples of solitary waves that may or may not be solitons, we have kinks, lumps, vortices, magnetic monopoles and skyrmions \cite{manton}.
 Kinks are perhaps the simplest of these solutions, and they in general are not solitons, although kinks in the sine-Gordon model are good and simple examples of solitons.
 In fundamental physics, localized solutions are nicely considered in braneworld cosmology \cite{bucher,lang,trodd,maeda}.
 Effects of small nonplanar fluctuations in the collision of planar domain walls in $(3,1)$ dimensions were investigated in the Ref. \cite{bbh}.
 Planar approximation for bubble collision is justifiable for nucleated bubbles that has been expanded considerably before colliding \cite{bbh}.
 Bubble collisions in first-order phase transitions in the ultrarelativistic limit were considered in the Ref. \cite{jinno}.
 Furthermore, domain walls have been used as a possibility to generate the Big Bang conditions \cite{kho,maeda1}.